Skip to content

 Performs one step of the learning algorithm:

-2. Compute error
+2. Compute prediction

 Args: